AbdulmateenAl/1791-tech/README.md

 npm start
 ```

 The server will start on `http://localhost:4000`.
-You can open this URL in your web browser to access the GraphQL Playground.
+You can open this URL in your web browser to access the Apollo Sandbox.

 For development, you can use `nodemon` to automatically restart the server on file changes:
 ```bash